4 Days expedition

 • Sweater (medium weight)

-• 3 pairs of socks (2 thick and one liner, not cotton)
+• 3 pairs of thermal socks (2 thick and one liner)

-(*) We can rent you the boots.
-Please let us know when registering (also include your boot size).
+(*) We can rent you the boots; If needing these, please let us know when you register.
+Also, give us your boot size.

 Please make sure you have all requested equipment, let us konw if you need advice for buying or renting